Heart and Souls: Cast

+In addition, B. B. King makes a cameo appearance as himself, while Bob Newhart's son, Robert, makes a brief appearance as his father performing on stage in 1959.

 Production

-The film was shot on-location in San Francisco, California. from December 1, 1992 to March 18, 1993.
+The film was shot on-location in San Francisco, California. from December 1, 1992, to March 18, 1993.
+Some of the locations featured in San Francisco include the Stockton Tunnel, The Convervatory of Flowers and the War Memorial Opera House.
 Parts of the film were also shot at Greenfield Ranch in Thousand Oaks, California.
+The scene with B.B.King was shot at the Wiltern Theater in Los Angeles.

 Release

 Heart and Souls was released on August 13, 1993, in 1,275 theaters.
-It debuted at #6 at the box office, grossing $4,322,250 million in its opening weekend; in its second weekend it landed at #8, grossing $2,803,655.
+It debuted at #6 at the box office, grossing $4,322,250 in its opening weekend; in its second weekend it landed at #8, grossing $2,803,655.
 The film went on to gross $16.5 million in its theatrical run.

 Reception

-On Rotten Tomatoes the film has a score of 55% based on 22 reviews.
+On Rotten Tomatoes the film has a score of 58% based on 24 reviews.
 The site's consensus states: "A charismatic array of character actors bring a lot of Heart to this supernatural comedy, but many will find that it heaps on the sentimentality where its Soul should be."
 On Metacritic it has a score of 56% based on reviews from 26 critics.

 Janet Maslin of The New York Times wrote: "When the film announces, halfway through, that it will be devoting the rest of its running time to tying up these loose ends, the audience may as well give up the ghost."

 Peter Travers of Rolling Stone wrote: "Heart and Souls breaks the gimmick jinx by blending laughs and tears into a magical fantasy...Downey shows an explosive talent for physical comedy, most memorably at a business meeting when a feminine spirit moves him and at a B.B.
 King concert when a shy Grodin uses him to sing the national anthem.
 The scene is a show stopper, highlighting a potently acted, buoyantly funny film that trades on emotion without making you gag on it."

 Ty Burr of Entertainment Weekly wrote: "You may hate yourself for liking Heart and Souls, but at least you can take comfort in the fact that you've been had by professionals."